Best Things to Do in Bordeaux for a Great Time in Southwest France!

 things to do in bordeaux

-Famous for its wine expo as well as its delicious gastronomy, spending a few days in Bordeaux can offer the opportunity to discover a more relaxing side to France.
+Famous for its wine expo and its delicious gastronomy, spending a few days in Bordeaux can offer the opportunity to discover a more relaxing side to France.

 The historic sights of Bordeaux designated a World Heritage Site by UNESCO are nothing but a remarkable ensemble of architectural wonders such as impressive theaters, town squares, charming private mansions, parks, and fountains.